arth36/sayit-right/README.md

 # For Developers :-

-## List of main directory and file
+## List of main directories and files

   * >`pages` :- this directory consist of all html files.
   * >`js` :- this directory consist of javascript files.